ibrasec/web-deployment/README.md

 **1.3 creat grader user**

-To create a user, adduser command was executed, adn the password was set accordingly.
+To create a user, adduser command was executed, and the password was set accordingly.
 ```
 sudo adduser grader
 ```